Hacker-Rohan-Raj/Transcribe-Bot/README.md

 Install speechrecognition Library
 Run it By Using Pycharm or Python.

-Made with Love By:- Rohan Raj:heart:
+Made with Love By:- :heart::heart::heart:Rohan Raj:heart::heart::heart: